Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 I won't leave until you let me in.

-We'll see you'll see tomorrow, I guess.
+We'll see you tomorrow, I guess.

-She's still there at the morning pleading.
+She's still there in the morning pleading.

 No.

-committed to one of the asylum for the insane in New York,
+I was asked by the world if I could have myself committed to one of the asylums for the insane in New York

 with a view to writing a plain and unvarnished narrative of the treatment of the patients therein.